Azure-Samples/hdinsight-migration/README.md

 ---

 **IMPORTANT:**

+**The workshop/s here are intended to be run as classroom sessions under supervision of Microsoft Trainers**

 This lab creates several HDInsight clusters and a virtual machine for running Cloudera or MapR.
 Make sure that you delete these resources when you have finished, otherwise you will generate considerable charges.